 Located in Old Town, near Division and Wells, is Glunz Tavern, next to the House of Glunz, one of Chicago’s oldest wine merchants.
 Originally opened in 1888 by Louis Glunz, the popular neighborhood gathering spot sat vacant for more than 90 years following its closure just prior to Prohibition.
 It was reopened in 2012 by his family members.
 It is known for its selection of beer, wine and European influenced cuisine.
 It has a casual, old-world atmosphere.
 The Old World Tasting Room is a treasure trove of hand-carved furniture and drinkware from the neighborhood’s German past.
 1202 N. Wells.

 A well-known Chicago institution is the famous Drake Hotel at 121 E. Walton.
 Here you can enjoy afternoon tea in the elegant Palm Court, which also features jazz and music on weekend nights.
-The hotel’s famed Coq d’Or bar is a great spot for a classic cocktail.
+The hotel’s famed Coq d’Or bar, opened in 1933 after prohibition, is a great spot for a classic cocktail.
 I was just there and loved the atmosphere.

 Made famous by Saturday Night Live, “Cheeseburger!
 Cheeseburger!
 Cheeseburger!
 No Coke!
 Pepsi!
 No Fries!
 Chips!”, the Billy Goat Tavern is located below 430 N. Michigan Ave.
 Walk down the stairs to the lower level and stop in for a burger in this fun, casual spot.
 I also like the ham and cheese sandwich!